poboai/ATLAS22_POBOTRI/README.md

 # Inference
 You can run the inference code with docker system.
 please following these instructions:
-  1. Prepare mri image data (mha or nii.gz format) and json data of adc, dwi, and flair mri images according to the folder structure below.
+  1. Prepare mri image data (mha or nii.gz format) and json data of t1w mri images according to the folder structure below.
   *or you can use sample data in test folder
 ```
 ATLAS22_POBOTRI/test/